jmgardeto/linuxcnc29-Docs-drafts/README_DRAFT.md

 A locale name usually has the form ‘ll_CC’.
 Here ‘ll’ is an two-letter language code, and ‘CC’ is an two-letter country code.
-The two character language translation codes are defined by ISO_639-1, as stated in the gettext(1) full manual, appendix A.1, Usual Language Codes, at https://www.gnu.org/software/gettext/manual/gettext.html#Usual-Language-Codes
+The two character language translation codes are defined by ISO_639-1, as stated in the gettext full manual, appendix A.1, Usual Language Codes, at https://www.gnu.org/software/gettext/manual/gettext.html#Usual-Language-Codes